From Arab Spring to chemical attacks: A timeline of the Syrian conflict

 Breaking News Emails

-How have we gotten to this point?
+How did we get to this point?
 Here's a brief history of some of the major developments in the Syrian civil war as they pertain to the United States:

 Aug.
 20, 2012: As the conflict begins to grow into a civil war with multiple factions, U.S. President Barack Obama warns that if Assad uses chemical weapons "on the ground" it would cross a "red line" with the United States.